jeevangowda0711/jeevangowda0711/README.md

 <h2 align="left">Hi 👋!
-My name is Jeevan and I'm a Full-Stack Developer & Aspiring Product Manager from Fullerton, CA</h2>
+My name is Jeevan and I'm a Full-Stack Developer & Aspiring Product Manager from Earth</h2>

 ###